Smile-Formations/React/chapters/6-exercice/01-stopwatch.md

 ### Instructions

-Create a `Timer` component that displays:
+Create a `Stopwatch` application that displays:

-1. The current timer value (start at 0).
+1. The current timer value (start at 00:00.00).
 2. A button to start the timer.
-3. A button to stop and reset the timer to 0.
+3. A button to stop and reset the timer to 00:00.00.
 4. Add a pause button.
 5. Add a text field that allow the user to set the step value.

 <!--
-The timer solution can be found in `exercise branch` -->
+The stopwatch solution can be found in `exercise branch` -->